petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-jvm-issues-with-glowroot.md

 A database deadlock occurs when two or more processes, or transactions, are waiting for each other to release a resource.

 Check the trace of a transaction in Glowroot for slow transactions.
 Click the _Transactions_ tab.
-Under the web transactions, click _Slow traces_.
+Under the transactions panel, click _Slow traces_.
 Use the chart to identify any transactions that are taking too long.

 ![Click slow traces to see transactions that take a long time.](./troubleshooting-jvm-issues-with-glowroot/images/03.png)